MDAllan/secureheaders/README.md

 How do the headers you chose to implement enhance your app’s security?
 Document your rationale.
-(Helmet): By using Helmet, we added some essential security headers to the server to make it more secure.
-The headers that we include are:
-Content Security Policy (CSP): Protects against XSS attacks by specifying what content is allowed to be loaded.
-X-Frame-Options: Protects against clickjacking by restricting how the site may be framed.
-Strict-Transport-Security (HSTS): Ensures that only secure HTTPS connections are established.
-I also employed other headers like hidePoweredBy, noSniff, xssFilter, and referrerPolicy to ensure the security was even tighter.
+Through Helmet, we added some base security headers to the server that further secure the server.
+These headers that are added are: Content Security Policy, this header does not allow a Cross-Site Scripting (XSS) attack because through this header we define which content sources the browser should fetch for us.
+Hence, this is the header through which your website is prevented from malicious content as well as inline scripts.
+X-Frame-Options, which prevents clickjacking by not permitting your site from being framed on another website.
+If configured as DENY, your application won't be rendered in a frame, irrespective of the origin of the request.
+X-Powered-By, which hides the X-Powered-By header that typically names the server technology being utilized (e.g., Express).
+It is helpful to reduce information leakage about your server configuration.
+XSS Protection enables the browser's XSS filter.
+It provides limited protection against reflected XSS attacks.
+This stops malicious scripts from executing in the user's browser.
+Strict-Transport-Security (HSTS) compels browsers to communicate with your site only over HTTPS, so man-in-the-middle attacks become less possible.
+This header tells browsers to always access your site over HTTPS in the future, not insecure HTTP.
+Referrer-Policy, which specifies the level of referrer information (such as the URL of a page that is linked to another) that is sent with requests.
+It is used for keeping the privacy of users secure by not sending sensitive information in the referrer header across various sites.

 What was the most challenging part of setting up HTTPS and Helmet?
 Document how you resolved any issues.
-Getting the SSL certificates configured correctly and being read by the server was one of the most challenging hurdles throughout this project.
+The most challenging part for us was getting the SSL certificates configured correctly and being read by the server.
 First, the path to the certificate and private key file was a problem, and this caused the server not to function at start-up.
 To debug this entailed verifying correct placement of files and adjusting paths accordingly.
 Also, browser warnings of security risk followed as an aftermath of being run with a self-signed certificate, which was expected but did require manually approving the certificate via the browser.
 For Helmet, it was tricky to tune Content Security Policy (CSP) because blocking inline scripts entirely resulted in some of the features breaking.
 To remedy this, we allowed 'unsafe-inline' for scripts with the intention of moving to stricter in production.

 Document your caching strategy choices and how they address performance and security needs.
 What trade-offs did you make?